Print with regular concrete. No lock-in.

 CUSTOMER STORY

-LX Construction cust cost by 40%
+LX Construction cuts cost by 40%

 A US builder switched to real concrete and delivered a commercial gymnasium at 40% below the conventional quote.